dylanedwardmoore/storyteller/README.md

 # Storyteller

 Welcome!
-I'll be updating this readme in the next few days to make it more informative.
-In the meantime, I recommend following the example in
+I'll be updating this readme in the next few days to make it more informative as well as adding several additional features.
+In the meantime, I recommend following the example to set up your own story.

 #### `npm run start:dev`